echronos/echronos/pm/reviews/54_Create_gatria_manual/Sebastian_Holzapfel.0.md

 I realise that I also contributed to this, but managing these documentation interdependencies with long dictionaries seems to be getting ugly.
 I wonder how difficult it would be to allow the documentation templating engine to query instantiated component names in the variant before the template is generated?

+[stg: That sounds feasible.
+I assume that you propose to pass the list of all components in a variant as configuration parameters to each component?]

 Location: components/gatria/docs.md:63 and elsewhere Comment 4: Accepted
 There are some improvements in clarity that you bring to this documentation that is not present in other variant's documentation, despite the topic being exactly the same.